What to do when an employee doesn't work their notice period

 Typically, the amount of the payment or forfeiture will relate to the period of notice - e.g. if the employee fails to work one week of the notice period, they forfeit a week’s wages - but the agreement may provide for a proportional payment or forfeiture for an incomplete period of notice, e.g. the balance of the notice.

-The amount of wages to be forfeited must be a genuine estimate of, and in proportion to, the likely loss the business would suffer because the person failed to give proper notice, e.g. you had to get a temporary worker in to provide cover at a higher cost.
-Employers cannot treat it as a penalty or a threat (the forfeiture provision will be unenforceable in these cases).
+The amount of wages to be forfeited must be a genuine estimate of, and in proportion to, the likely loss the organisation would suffer because the person failed to give proper notice, e.g. you had to get a temporary worker in to provide cover at a higher cost.

 To avoid the difficulty of proving loss later, you and the employee can agree to an assessment of potential loss at the time you enter into the employment agreement.
 For most businesses, this can be problematic and we only recommend including forfeiture of wages provisions when it is likely you will have the ability to clearly demonstrate costs incurred or financial loss etc.

 If you are going to include these in your employment agreements, we recommend you seek expert guidance.
+Contact MyHR for any help you need ending employment.

 Related Resources